 I will comply with any fundraising guidance or advice issued by Barnardo’s and the Code of Fundraising Practice issued by the Fundraising Regulator, available here .

-I will collect money only in aid of Barnardo’s in connection with the Event and will make clear in all marketing materials that the activity is in aid of Barnardo’s
+I will collect money only in aid of Barnardo’s in connection with the Event and will make clear in all marketing materials that the activity is in aid of Barnardo’s.

 I will use only lawful means to fundraise for Barnardo’s and will not do anything that may harm Barnardo’s reputation.